 A national trend

-Secondhand Sunday is a national movement that takes place the Sunday after Thanksgiving.
-In the face of a climate change crisis and the hyper-commercialization of the Christmas holiday in particular, shopping secondhand is a great way to highlight the value of gifting with a lowāor zero-carbon footprint.Ā
+It’s also national movement.
+In the face of a climate change crisis and the hyper-commercialization of the Christmas holiday in particular, proponents say shopping secondhand is a great way to highlight the value of gifting with a lowāor zero-carbon footprint.Ā

 _______________________________________________________________